-"Later symptoms include confusion, lack of attention to people and surroundings, loss of balance, seizures and hallucinations," the agency website says.
-"After the start of symptoms, the disease progresses rapidly and usually causes death within one to 12 days."
+“Later symptoms include confusion, lack of attention to people and surroundings, loss of balance, seizures and hallucinations,” the government agency’s website states.
+“After the start of symptoms, the disease progresses rapidly and usually causes death within one to 12 days.”

 Here are some tips from the CDC to help lower the risk of infection:

 • Avoid swimming in fresh water when the water temperature is high and the water level is low.

 • Hold your nose shut or use nose clips.